flintdigital/demo-git-bootstrap/README.md

-# demo-git-bootstrap
-Demo Git Repo
+# Demo Git Repo

+## Overview
+* Used to demonstrat the various aspects of Git/GitHub
+* Utilizes Branches